 - Castrol Racing & NED Racing

-Kelly Racing steps into a new era this season, aligning themselves with a third different brand.
+Kelly Racing stepped into a new era for 2020, aligning themselves with a third different brand.

 Having started out with Holden from their 2009 formation, the squad brought Nissan into Supercars in 2013 with the Car of the Future platform.